volkmannp/ntbgraphics/README.md

-All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names\!).
+All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names as given\!).
 It is also important that you mind correct **formatting** of your excel files.
 This includes:

-  - at least three columns with information about ‘RFID’, ‘Genotype’ and ‘Environmental’ \[Condition\] in your Animal List with these exact titles;
+  - at least two columns with information about ‘RFID’ and ‘Genotype’/‘Environmental’/‘Treatment’ in your Animal List with these exact titles;
-  - at least three columns with information about ‘Animal’, ‘Meanspeed’ and ‘SerialLearn’ in your Meta Behavior with these exact titles;
+  - at least one column with information about ‘Animal’ (matching the information in the RFID column in the Animal List), and at least one behavioral test in your Meta Behavior with exact titles: “Animal” “Meanspeed” “Rotations” “Center” “Alternations” “Choices” “Context” “Cue” “FreezeBase” “Timeimmobile” “Baseline” “inhibition70” “inhibition75” “inhibition80” “SucPref” “PlacePref” “ReversalLearn” “Activity” “Nocturnal” “SerialLearn” (-\> this is the current entity of all available experiment names for plotting;
-  - correct order of columns:
-      - the Animal List does not require a certain order;
-      - the Meta Behavior should list ‘Meanspeed’ as the very first and ‘SerialLearn’ as the very last of all behavioral experiments (only columns inbetween including the former will be considered for behavioral analysis) – ‘Animal’ might be at the very beginning or end, but not inbetween\!
+    if you need to add more experiments to this list, please refer to the creator of this package)

-Furthermore, each function requires definition of the experimental setup in terms of 4-arm or 2-arm design, respectively required type of analysis (you may want to analyze your 4-arm experiment as 2-arm, only looking at two conditions).
-The default setup assumes a 4-arm experiment.
-Further aspects can be customized depending on the specific function.
+Further aspects can be customized depending on the specific function within that function.

 All functions externally work on their own, which means that they may rely internally on one of the other functions of the package without the